CACI-International/ergo/ergo/README.md

     contain.
   * Maybe also change indexing to not always return a value, and add back in `collection:has` from long ago.
+* Issue a warning when a string literal has the same name as something in the environment.